psiberx/cp2077-red-lib/README.md

 ### Alternative naming

-You can use different names RTTI definitions instead of original C++ identifiers:
+You can use other names for RTTI definitions instead of the original C++ identifiers:

 ```cpp
 RTTI_DEFINE_ENUM(MyEnum, "Xyzzy");